A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Discussion

-It was noted that the transition pressures are most affected by variations in the behavior of the surface energy at low proton fraction, as explored through the variation of the parameter $p$.
-In the bottom left and right panels, the baseline results are compared with the results using $p=2$ (stiffer surface energy at low proton fraction) and $p=4$ (softer).
-For the p=4, the mass fractions of pasta and the bubble components are elevated slightly compared to the baseline.
-For p=2 the mass fractions are greatly reduced; remaining between 10\% and 30\% for the total pasta fraction on the `PNM' sequence, and falling from 60\% at $L=$25 MeV down to 0\% at $L=$80 MeV on the `J35' sequence.
+As we have seen, the transition pressures are most affected by variations in the behavior of the surface energy at low proton fraction, as explored through the variation of the parameter $p$, and through variation in the sub-saturation behavior of the PNM EoS while keeping saturation properties constant.
+In the middle and right panels, the baseline results are compared with the results using $p=2$ (stiffer surface energy at low proton fraction) and $p=4$ (softer), as well as with the BD EoS.
+For $p$ = 4, the mass fractions of pasta and the bubble components are elevated slightly compared to the baseline.
+For $p$ = 2 the mass fractions are greatly reduced; remaining between 10\% and 30\% for the total pasta fraction on the PNM sequence, and falling from 60\% at $L=$ 25 MeV down to 0\% at $L=$80 MeV on the `J35' sequence.
 The bubble phases almost completely disappear for $p=2$, existing only for $L<50$ MeV for any sequence; the bubble fractions are raised for $p=4$, accounting for 10\%-35\% of the crustal mass.

+The mass fractions of the total pasta and bubble phases for the BD EoS are elevated relative to the MSL results; the total pasta fraction remaining above 60\% for the BD J35 sequence, and above 40\% for the PNM sequence, while the BD J35 sequence gives rise to a crust in which more than 20\% of the mass is contained within the bubble phases.
+It is important to note that this is consistent with the fact that the transition pressures are much lower for the BD EoSs; the transition pressures set the absolute mass of the crust, which is lower for the BD models; however, the fraction of that mass in pasta and in bubbles is higher.

 We now give some simple examples of how some bulk crust quantities of interest in physical models of neutron star phenomena are affected by the previous exploration of the CLDM.
-We will focus on the charge and mass number of nuclei, the shear modulus of the crust and its melting temperature, displayed in Fig.~23.
+We will focus on the charge and mass number of nuclei, the shear modulus of the crust and its melting temperature, displayed in Fig.~16.
 All these quantities are defined only within the region of the crust in which separate nuclei exist and become undefined or the expression we use is invalid in the pasta phases.